ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 An HTTPS client may also receive an SCT bundled with an inclusion proof to a historical STH via an unspecified future mechanism.
-Because this historical STH is considered personally identifiable information per above, the client must obtain a consistency proof to a more recent STH.
+Because this historical STH is considered personally identifiable information per above, the client needs to obtain a consistency proof to a more recent STH.

 A client SHOULD perform proof fetching.
 A client MUST NOT perform